Baguirre03/2025-portfolio/content/blog/First_blog_post.md

 ---
 title: Connecting my Blog with Obsidian
 date: 2025-09-24
-excerpt: what is this about?
+excerpt: How I connceted this (yes this) blog to obsidian
 ---

 # My Blog Configuration